jkasaudhan/beautiful-jekyll/_posts/2016-12-8-js-execution-behaviour.md

     console.log("testing...");
   }
 ```
-What do expect in this case?
+What do you expect in this case?
 We might think, since test() is called before it's body is declared, it might show an error but that's not true.
 It will print "testing...".
 As I mentioned earlier, variable and function declaration are hoisted i.e goes on top before interpreting it.
 Thefore JS enginee interprets it in the following way

 ```javascript
   function test() {